 Cottage-style color schemes often consist of white and soft pastels.
-But don't be afraid to punch it up with a bit of bright color: Add gingham curtains in red or blue, or paint the kitchen island in an accent color such as celadon.
+But don't be afraid to punch it up with a bit of bright color: An island painted a warm tomato-red brings this room to life.